- 100% No Win No Fee

 How to Make a Death Benefit Claim: Key Points

-• Explains the death claim process
+- Our legal guide explains the death claim process

-• Provides a step-by-step guide for claimants
+- Provides a step-by-step guide for claimants

-• Covers eligibility, required documents, and receiving payment
+- Covers eligibility, required documents, and receiving payment

 About Death Benefit Claims

 A death benefit claim is a request to an insurance company or superannuation fund by a life insurance policy’s legal personal representative or beneficiary to receive a benefit payout following the insured’s demise.
-Death cover is the insured amount the policy owner chooses for themselves (also known as the death benefit).
+Death cover is the insured amount the policy holder chooses for themselves (also known as the death benefit).

-• To receive a lump sum benefit, you must lodge a claim with the super fund holding the deceased’s account.
+• To receive a lump sum death benefit, you must lodge a claim with the super fund holding the deceased’s account.

 • When successfully claimed, the beneficiaries receive a tax-free lump sum payment.